rwxrob/zet/20210603131808/README.md

 maybe-could-one-day-need thing then I say, "fuck it."
 I don't care how "mainstream" or "dominant" or "industry standard" it becomes.
 (We all know that means nothing in the tech industry when something truly better comes along.
 Remember Netscape?
 Didn't think so.)

-One way or another Imma found out.
-I'll let you know.
+One way or another Imma find out and let you know.

-What's an 'Ingress' again?
+Now, what's an 'Ingress' again?